-Till recently, we used the IPv4 version which provided us with 32 bit address.
+Till recently, we used the IPv4 version, which provided us with a 32-bit address.
 But these available addresses will be exhausted soon.
-The newer version of IP, that is the IPv6 on the other hand offers us 128 bit addressing capability which means that there would be more number of addresses available for use and making the internet more secure (better network layer security) than the earlier version of the IPv4, with a better QoS and other features such as Mobility support, multi-casting support as well.
+The newer version of IP, is the IPv6, on the other hand, offers us 128-bit addressing capability, which means that there would be more addresses available for use and making the Internet more secure (better network layer security) than the earlier version of the IPv4, with a better QoS and other features such as Mobility support, multi-casting support as well.

 Most Windows users may not even notice the shift.
-If you have no IPv6 connectivity, then you will continue to connect as before.
-If you happen to have IPv6 connectivity, then your connectivity to participating websites will automatically shift over to IPv6.
+If you have no IPv6 connectivity, you will continue to connect as before.
+If you happen to have IPv6 connectivity, your connectivity to participating websites will automatically shift to IPv6.
 You can test your IPv6 connectivity here.

-If you are facing issues while connecting to the Internet or certain sites, due to this reason, you can resolve your Internet connectivity issues using these Fix It’s from Microsoft.
+If you are facing issues while connecting to the Internet or specific sites, due to this reason, you can resolve your Internet connectivity issues using these Fix It’s from Microsoft.

 By default, Windows prefers IPv6 over IPv4.
-So if you are having problems using IPv6 to connect to some websites, you can configure your Windows to prefer IPv4, instead of IPv6.
+So if you are having problems using IPv6 to connect to some websites, you can configure your Windows to select IPv4 instead of IPv6.

 - The Prefer IPv4 over IPv6 Microsoft Fix it 50410 will configure your computer to use IP4 instead of IPv6.